What's the Difference Between a NYC Co-op and a Condo?

 Firstly, co-op units are often priced much better than condo units in the same neighborhood.

-Of course, this depends from co-op to co-op, but generally speaking, pricing of units are very affordable compared to traditional condominiums, houses, or townhouses of the same size.
+Of course, this depends from co-op to co-op, but generally speaking, the pricing of units is very affordable compared to traditional condominiums, houses, or townhouses of the same size.

-Co-ops are perfect for getting your foot into a desirable neighborhood that you might normally be priced out of, while at times, getting the same
+Co-ops are perfect for getting your foot into a desirable neighborhood that you might typically be priced out of while, at times, getting the same.

 Secondly, you might save money on maintenance and taxes.

-Again, this can vary, but generally, with good finances and smart planning, many co-op boards can help shareholders pay less for good upkeep, utilities, and improvements.
+Again, this can vary, but with sound finances and intelligent planning, many co-op boards can help shareholders pay less for good upkeep, utilities, and improvements.

-Taxes also tend to be reasonably low if the co-op board is able to file for J-51 tax abatements periodically and as needed.
-Good management companies will also
+Taxes also tend to be reasonably low if the co-op board can file for J-51 tax abatements periodically and as needed.
+Good management companies will also.

-Thirdly, many co-op building have larger residential units than traditional condos.
+Thirdly, many co-op buildings have larger residential units than traditional condos.

-Because these are usually converted from pre-existing apartment buildings at a time when developers usually built larger apartments with more closets, most of these apartments remained large.
+Most of these apartments remained large because these are usually converted from pre-existing apartment buildings when developers usually built larger apartments with more closets.

-Certainly, again, not true for every single cooperative, but this holds true generally.
+Indeed, it is not valid for every single cooperative, but this holds generally.

-Lastly, many cooperatives tend to be a community where neighbors are all co-owners and shareholders, so they tend to look out for each other.
+Lastly, many cooperatives tend to be a community where neighbors are all co-owners and shareholders, so they look out for each other.

-This is not always the case, but working together and living together can often have the effect of community spirit.
+This is not always the case, but working together and living together can often affect community spirit.

 How Do You Buy a Co-op Unit?

 Buying into a co-op may be an intimidating process for many.
-But with the right information and preparation, you too, can receive board approval.
+But with the correct information and preparation, you, too, can receive board approval.

 Most cooperatives require a minimum down payment.
-This percentage is normally higher than a traditional house or condo.
+This percentage is usually higher than in a traditional house or condo.

 Although you have the off-occasion of asking for only 5%-10% down, don't be surprised if you see a minimum requirement of 20%-40% down, which is far more common.

-Co-ops trying to attract new blood into their community may bring down the down payment requirement to 5%-10% to make the prospect more attractive.
+Co-ops trying to attract new blood into their community may reduce the down payment requirement to 5%-10% to make the prospect more attractive.

 Passing board approval is a lot like getting approved for a mortgage.